romanchaa997/Audityzer/IMPLEMENTATION-SUMMARY.md

-# Web3 Security Test Kit Implementation Summary
+# Audityzer Implementation Summary

 ## Implemented Enhancements

-We have implemented the following major enhancements to the Web3 Security Test Kit:
+We have implemented the following major enhancements to the Audityzer:

 ### 1. Wallet Provider Templates